arieljake/trello-client/README.md

 ## Trello api

 The entire Trello API will be supported someday :).
+Adding methods is as simple as updating the api.json file in the root directory.
 All method signatures accept a `params` object and return an A+ Promise.

 - `trello.addMemberToBoard`
 - `trello.addMemberToOrg`